sjeibmann/Vue-P5js-Gradient-App/cline_docs/activeContext.md

 ## Current Work Focus

-The project is currently in the **initialization phase**.
-We are setting up the memory bank and preparing to begin development of the Vue.js + P5.js Gradient Visualization App.
+The project has completed **Phase 1 (Core Setup)** and is now moving into **Phase 2 (P5.js Integration)**.
 The primary focus areas are:

-1. **Project Setup**: Establishing the memory bank and documentation structure
-2. **Planning**: Refining the approach for integrating Vue.js with P5.js
-3. **Architecture Design**: Determining the optimal component structure and state management approach
+1. **P5.js Integration**: Implementing the P5.js instance in the Vue component lifecycle
+2. **Gradient Rendering**: Creating the basic gradient visualization
+3. **Animation**: Setting up the animation loop and implementing the undulating effect
+4. **Reactivity**: Connecting the P5.js visualization to the Pinia stores

 ## Recent Changes

-- Created initial project brief outlining the application goals, tech stack, and structure
-- Initialized memory bank documentation to track project progress and decisions
+- Initialized Vue.js project with Vite
-- No code implementation has begun yet
+- Installed all required dependencies (P5.js, Vue Router, Pinia, MUI, etc.)
+- Set up project structure following best practices
+- Created basic component skeletons for all major components:
+  - MainView.vue
+  - GradientCanvas.vue
+  - Drawer.vue
+  - ColorControls.vue
+  - AnimationControls.vue
+- Implemented basic routing
+- Created Pinia stores for gradient and animation state management
+- Set up the drawer UI and control components

 ## Next Steps

-Based on the project brief, the immediate next steps are:
+The immediate next steps are:

-1. **Environment Setup**:
+1. **P5.js Integration**:
-   - Initialize Vue.js project with Vue CLI or Vite
-   - Install required dependencies (P5.js, Vue Router, Pinia, MUI)
-   - Configure development environment

-2. **Core Implementation**:
-   - Create basic application structure with Vue components
-   - Implement P5.js canvas integration
+   - Implement P5.js instance in the GradientCanvas component
-   - Set up state management with Pinia
+   - Set up canvas resizing to be responsive to window size changes

-3. **Feature Development**:
-   - Implement basic gradient rendering with P5.js
+   - Implement basic animation loop
-   - Create sliding drawer UI with MUI
+   - Create simple gradient rendering

-   - Develop color step management interface
+2. **State Connection**:
+   - Connect the gradient rendering to the Pinia stores
-   - Implement animation controls
+   - Implement reactivity between UI controls and visualization
+   - Add state persistence for user configurations

+3. **Testing and Refinement**:
+   - Test the gradient visualization on different screen sizes
+   - Optimize performance for smooth animations
+   - Refine the UI controls for better user experience

 ## Active Decisions and Considerations

-### Technical Decisions Being Considered
+### Technical Decisions Made

 1. **P5.js Integration Method**:
-   - Instance mode vs. global mode for P5.js
+   - Using P5.js in instance mode for better encapsulation
-   - How to properly integrate P5.js within Vue's component lifecycle
+   - Creating and destroying P5 instances in sync with Vue component lifecycle
-   - Best approach for reactive canvas resizing
+   - Using a dedicated container element for the P5 canvas

 2. **State Management Strategy**:
+   - Using Pinia for global state management
-   - Structure of the Pinia store for gradient steps and animation settings
+   - Separating concerns into gradient and animation stores
+   - Using Vue's reactivity system to connect stores to components

+3. **Component Architecture**:
+   - MainView as the container component
-   - Local vs. store state for UI components
+   - Separate components for canvas and UI controls
-   - Persistence strategy for saving user configurations

-3. **Performance Optimization**:
-   - When and how to trigger P5.js redraws based on state changes
-   - Strategies to maintain 60fps during animations
-   - Efficient color interpolation techniques

-4. **UI/UX Considerations**:
-   - Drawer animation smoothness and timing
-   - Color picker component selection
+   - Drawer component for the sliding UI panel
-   - Mobile-friendly control layout

 ### Open Questions

-1. How to best handle the P5.js canvas resize when the window size changes?
-2. What's the most efficient way to implement the undulating animation effect?
+1. What's the most efficient way to implement the undulating animation effect?
-3. How to structure the gradient steps in the Pinia store for optimal reactivity?
+2. How to optimize the gradient rendering for better performance?
-4. What's the best approach for color interpolation with multiple color steps?
+3. What's the best approach for color interpolation with multiple color steps?
+4. How to handle mobile touch interactions for the color controls?

 ## Current Blockers

-- None at this stage, as we are just beginning the project setup
+- None at this stage, as we have successfully completed Phase 1 and are ready to move on to Phase 2